 These contexts for faith helped bring perspective

 to her background and career as an athlete,

 “As an athlete, I had very high standards for myself—and my perfectionism could be immobilizing at times,” she said.
 “When you really understand, as author Philip Yancey says, ‘that there is nothing you can do to make God love you more, and nothing you can do to make God love you less,’ it allows you to live a grateful life.”

 That grateful life has formed in Karvonen-Montgomery a continued generosity that she and her husband have offered to Luther Seminary, as longtime donors and now as members of the campus community.

-"Campus life has enriched my life a great deal, because I have chosen to invest in relationships," Karvonen-Montgomery said.
-"I have helped people in small ways and people have helped me along the way too."
+“Campus life has enriched me a great deal, because I have chosen to invest in relationships,” Karvonen-Montgomery said.
+“I have helped people in small ways and people have helped me along the way too.”

 That help has taken the form of purchasing textbooks for fellow students and making anonymous donations to students’ food and school accounts.